-1) Division 10's Criminal Domestic Violence Court settings are typically held the first and third Wednesdays of each month at 1:00 p.m.
+1) Division 10's Criminal Domestic Violence Court settings are held the first and third Wednesdays of each month at 1:00 p.m.

 IV.
 PROBATION REVOCATION CASES

 1) These dockets are held Thursday afternoons at 1:30 p.m.
 Domestic Violence probation revocation cases are typically set the first and third Thursdays of the month.

-2) If you are on probation and were served an order from the Court for a hearing, you should appear in by Zoom for your court date at this time.
-Failure to appear, even by Zoom, may result in a warrant.
+2) If you are on probation and were served an order from the Court for a hearing, you should appear in by Webex for your court date at this time.
+Failure to appear, even by Webex, may result in a warrant.
 If you have questions about this as you should call Ms. Moore, the Division 10 Clerk, at 314-615-1510.